srikat/bricksextras/readme.txt

 * [Dynamic Chart] - Chart now supports using CSS variables for color styles.
 * [Before/After Image] - Better control over touch area for mobile.
 * [Modal] - Improved focus behavior for when Auto focus on first focusable element has been disabled.
-* [Dynamic Lightbox] - Added Dom lazy loading option for content inside lightbox (performance improvement).
+* [Dynamic Lightbox] - Added DOM lazy loading option for content inside lightbox (performance improvement).
 * [Header Search] - Added option to change Action URL and to add additional parameter settings within the search form.
 * [Header Search] - Added option to force keyboard open on reveal for iOS.
 * [Dynamic Table] - Added option to adjust scope attribute for the table header per column.